alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Note:** `User` is **mutable** here to keep focus on `Result`.
 Prefer immutability in real domain code.[^immutability]

-At this point you might reach for `tuples` (e.g., `(bool Success, User?
+This doesn't contain a value for success (only a typed error code), so, at this point you might reach for `tuples` (e.g., `(bool Success, User?
 User, string Error)`).

 However, tuples lack invariants.
 You can accidentally create a tuple with `Success = true` AND `Error = "Failed"`.
 You can also ignore the `Success` boolean and read the `User` property directly, causing `NullReferenceException`s.

-`Result` makes invalid combinations unrepresentable.
+`Result` makes invalid combinations unrepresentable, because there is only Result.Ok or Result.Fail.
+It succeeded, or it didn't, just a single return value.

 #### The solution: short-circuiting, as data

 Aside: You could model this with `OperationSuccess` / `OperationFailure` classes that inherit from an abstract class `OperationStatus`, but `Result` adds standardized composition (`Map`/`Bind`) and composes with other monads.
-It's also about control flow.
+It's also about control flow and composition, think of Result and other monads like a functional programming pattern.

 `Result` returns failure as data, not an exception jump.
 Errors stay on the return path and short-circuit deterministically.